awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 ```

-11. In your terminal window, run the following command to start the training job.
+11. Save your file, then in your terminal window, run the following command to start the training job.
 Total job duration may last up to about 10 minutes, including time for setting up the training cluster.
 In case the training job encounters problems and is stuck, you can set a stopping condition that times out, in this case after a half hour.
 Now, since you can run another job concurrently with this one, move onto the next step after you start this job.

 ```
 ./replicated.sh